whoisdsmith/BOOKMRKS-MTHRFCKR-II/Search/More Custom Search Engines.md

 ---

-## More Custom Search Engines
+### More Custom Search Engines

 ![](https://www.luminis.eu/wp-content/uploads/2020/03/storage.jpg)

 [Multiword synonyms in search using Querqy - Luminis](https://sharing.luminis.eu/blog/multiword-synonyms-in-search-using-querqy) - There is one topic that gives even the toughest search engineers a headache, multi-word synonyms.
 There are some ways to sort of get a solution, one of them is a nice tool called Querqy.
-Querqy is created by Rene Kriegler....
+Querqy is created by Rene Kriegler….

 2022-11-10T17:02:30.000Z